Zesix/Impulse/README.md

  * Show a custom splash image when the game is first started, then load the main menu.
 This is the default behavior of the SceneService.
  * Load a scene with a fade to black transition.
- * Load a scene with a fade to black, then loading screen, then fade out transition. behavior when loading a new scene from the main menu.
+ * Load a scene with a fade to black, then loading screen, then fade out transition.
+This is the default behavior when loading a new scene from the main menu.

 **Set a Custom Splash Image**